Top 10 Greatest Mathematicians of All Time

 1 Leonhard Euler Leonhard Euler was a Swiss mathematician and physicist who made pioneering contributions to several areas of mathematics, including calculus, number theory, and topology.
 Born in 1707, he wrote more than 800 papers during his lifetime and is known for introducing much of the mathematical notation used today.
 Euler's work in mechanics, fluid dynamics, optics, and astronomy also had a lasting impact.
 He continued to work prolifically even after losing his eyesight later in life.

-He is not only a prolific writer in Mathematics but also there is a beauty in the theorems, concepts made by him.
-Very interesting mathematician.
+He is not only a prolific writer in mathematics, but there is also a beauty in the theorems and concepts made by him.
+A very interesting mathematician.

 2 Srinivasa Ramanujan Srinivasa Ramanujan was an Indian mathematician known for his extraordinary contributions to mathematical analysis, number theory, infinite series, and continued fractions.
 Born in 1887 in Erode, India, he was largely self-taught and produced a wealth of original theorems and ideas.
 Although he had almost no formal training in pure mathematics, Ramanujan's work has continued to inspire mathematicians.
 He died at the young age of 32, but his legacy in the realm of mathematics endures.